Ashoka Buildcon Limited

 Related party transactions

 Particulars of loans given investments made guarantee given and securities providedunder section 186 of the Act

-A. Details of investments made by the Company in equity/ preference shares andcompulsorily convertible debentures as on March 31 2020 (including investments made inthe previous years) are mentioned in Note 11 to the standalone financial statements.
+a) Details of investments made by the Company in equity/ preference shares andcompulsorily convertible debentures as on March 31 2020 (including investments made inthe previous years) are mentioned in Note No. 4 to the standalone financial statements.

 Extract of Annual Return